 Seedpeople was one of the numerous low-budget films produced by Full Moon Productions during the 1990s.
 Full Moon was headed by father and son producing team of Albert and Charles Band.
 The Bands had previously run Empire Productions in the 1980s and would go onto form Full Moon and other companies like Pulse Pounders and Moonbeam.
 The Bands have produced entire series of films including the Ghoulies, Trancers and Subspecies films.
 All of the Bands’ films are cheap, some are entertaining, many terrible and with most being forgettable at best.
 Seedpeople comes from director Peter Manoogian who had made other Band films, including one of the episodes of The Dungeonmaster (1984) and the full-length likes of Eliminators (1986), Enemy Territory (1987), Arena (1989) and Demonic Toys (1992).

-Seedpeople is a cheap Band film copy of Invasion of the Body Snatchers (1956).
+Seedpeople is a cheap Band film copy of Invasion of the Body Snatchers (1956) and was released not long before Abel Ferrara’s remake Body Snatchers (1993).
 It is a version of Invasion of the Body Snatchers where the emotionless alien pod people takeover plot has been blended with a cheap mid-80s goo and slime effects film a la Band works such as Ghoulies (1985) and sequels, Troll (1986) and in particular the popular non-Band Critters (1986) and sequels.
 The title creatures look like a cross between the Critters furball creatures and walking torsos – typically cheap and colourfully entertaining effects work from Band makeup man and sometimes director John Carl Buechler.

 Alas, Seedpeople fails to work as a body snatchers story simply because the goo and slime effects is the only level that the film works on.
 Peter Manoogian is either unable to or disinterested in evoking any of the paranoid atmosphere and the shock of dehumanisation themes that the genre thrives on – he seems only interested in pop-up effects.
 Moreover, there is no sense of worldwide threat – the seedpeople invasion takes place on a very small scale that seems to only be happening to a dozen people.
 Eventually, Manoogian mounts a passably cheap climax fighting on the back of a truck to get the pylons working.
 There is a dull and hackneyed twist where it is revealed that ultraviolet light defeats the creatures and an even more predictable end coda where the menace is revealed not to be over after all.